sardana-org/sardana/doc/source/users/environment_variable_catalog.rst

 *Mandatory, set by user*

 This environment variable is used to define the name of the diffractometer device.
-At this moment, this name is supporting only tango device names and it should be pointing to the Sardana controller of the class HklPseudoMotorCtrl that will be used by the hkl macros.
+At this moment, this name is supporting only Tango device names and it should be pointing to the Sardana controller of the class HklPseudoMotorCtrl that will be used by the hkl macros.